goodshuffle/goodshuffle-developer-site/content/_index.md

 # Hello!

 This site contains technical reference material for developers that use Goodshuffle's services or software libraries.
-Currently, this site provides resources to help you with our Website Wishlist Integration product.
+Currently, this site provides resources to help you with our Website Integration product.

 _Please Note: This is a preview release of our documentation.
 Send us your questions and feedback using the blue chat bubble on Goodshuffle Pro._